pulumi/pulumi/docs/architecture/deployment-execution/resource-registration.md

 the engine *diffs* the desired state of the resource against the current state as recorded in the [state snapshot](state-snapshots):

-* If there is no current state, the engine will call the provider's [](pulumirpc.ResourceProvider.Create) method to create a new resource.
+* If there is no current state, the engine will attempt to create a new resource.
-* If there is a current state, the engine will call the provider's [](pulumirpc.ResourceProvider.Diff) method to determine whether the resource is unchanged, requires updating, or must be replaced in some manner.
+* If there is a current state, the engine will [diff](step-generation-diff) the current state with the desired state to determine whether the resource is unchanged, requires updating, or must be replaced in some manner.

 When the appropriate actions have been determined, the engine will invoke the relevant provider methods to carry them out.
 After the actions complete, the